 What are the drawbacks of evaporative cooling?

-The Disadvantages of Evaporative Cooling are few.
+The disadvantages of evaporative cooling are few.
 Although an evaporative cooler requires minimal maintenance, there can be a buildup of salts and mineral deposits if your area has hard water.
-Moreover, maintenance can be a lot more inconvenient and possibly dangerous if the cooler is located on the roof.
+Moreover, maintenance of evaporative coolers can be a lot more inconvenient and possibly dangerous if the cooler is located on the roof.

 Can you put ice cubes in an evaporative cooler?

 Ultimately, it is up to you whether you put ice in your evaporative cooler.
 Most likely it won’t hurt anything – we say most likely because theoretically your pump could suck up a piece and seize up.
-You just have to weigh if you think it is worth a 2°F temperature difference over a 30-minute time period.
+You have to weigh if you think it is worth a 2°F temperature difference over 30 minutes.